bsafes/bsafes.github.io/docs/createYourFirstPage/createYourFirstPage.md

 ---
 layout: page
-title: About
+title: Create Your First Page
-permalink: /about/
+has_children: false
-nav_order: 1000
+nav_order: 60
 ---

-is the base Jekyll theme.
+This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /